cowprotocol/services/CONTRIBUTING.md

 ## Opening an issue

 You can [open an issue] to suggest a feature or report a minor bug.
+For serious bugs please do not open an issue, instead refer to our [security policy] for appropriate steps.

 If you believe your issue may be due to user error and not a problem in the library, consider instead posting a question on the [CoW Protocol Discord].